MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Settings.md

 ### Privacy settings

-In **Admin settings** > **Privacy settings**, you can decide what data you want to exclude from analysis and what data you want visible in Queries and Explore.
+In **Admin settings** > **Privacy settings**, you can decide what data you want to exclude from analysis and what data you want visible in [Queries](../Tutorials/Query-basics.md) and [Explore charts](../Use/Explore-Metrics-Week-in-the-Life.md).
 Watch the [Privacy video](#privacy-video) to learn more about how Workplace Analytics keeps personal data private.
 You can use privacy settings to:

 * [Set the minimum group size](#minimum-group-size)
 * [Hash subject lines](#hash-subject-lines)